 People who become addicted compulsively seek the drug, often bingeing on it for days at a time until they have depleted their resources.
 Even after stopping, psychotic-like paranoia, agitation and depression can linger for months.
 The risk of relapse also remains high.

-What is the Legal Status of Cocaine and Crack?
+What Is the Legal Status of Cocaine and Crack?

 Cocaine and crack are Class A drugs under the Misuse of Drugs Act.
 Possession can result in up to 7 years in prison, an unlimited fine or both.
 Supply and production carries tougher penalties of up to life imprisonment.